 Ti-Ratana is financed by direct contributions to the Society.
 Activities to raise funds are organised occasionally.
-As such, we need steady stream of financial support in order to run our Welfare Home.
-Apart from monetary support, contributions in the form of time and knowledge are extremely important to the fulfillment and success of Ti-Ratana’s mission.
+As such, we need a steady stream of financial support in order to run our Welfare Home.
+Apart from monetary support, contributions in the form of time and knowledge are extremely important to the fulfilment and success of Ti-Ratana’s mission.

 Lift a Hand, Light a Heart

 Provides shelter to the underprivileged and homeless and to carry our welfare projects wherever and whenever the need arises.